-As a last step after final tides have been applied, filters were used in the "Pydro to XML" step before the Notebook import to create temporary Pydro_Updates and Pydro_Disprovals files.
+As a last step after final tides have been applied, any features not already in Notebook were extracted from Pydro using filters in the "Pydro to XML".
+This step creates temporary Pydro_Updates and Pydro_Disprovals files for later import into Notebook.
 Pydro_Updates were then either copied over into the HXXXXX_Field_Verified in the event of new features or used to update S57 attribution of pre-existing features (ex: a DP for height).
 Pydro_Disprovals were used to track features that were required to be removed from the HXXXXX_Field_Verified file into the HXXXXX_Deleted_Source file.
 The Notebook HOB files submitted as each individual survey's shoreline deliverables are:

-- HXXXXX_Original_Comp_Source The unedited source shoreline file, compiled at Operations with no deconfliction and including all available shoreline sources (with appropriate source attribution, SORIND). - HXXXXX_Field_Verified This file is a copy of the original composite source HOB file that has been edited to represent the shoreline as seen in the field during shoreline verification.
+- HXXXXX_Original_Comp_Source The unedited source shoreline file, compiled at Operations with no deconfliction and including all available shoreline sources (with appropriate source attribution, SORIND).
+When lidar is present, this file also includes all assigned lidar investigation items that fall within the sheet limits with the TECSOU of "found by laser". - HXXXXX_Field_Verified This file is a copy of the original composite source HOB file that has been edited to represent the shoreline as seen in the field during shoreline verification.
 This editing includes de-confliction where all unnecessary duplicate features have been removed.
 The field unit verifies only features within the survey limits (i.e. seaward of the NALL or deemed navigationally significant).
 If a feature within the survey limits has multiple sources, then the hydrographer picks the most accurately charted feature and removes the other source feature(s).
 This file also includes all new line features (kelp, foul limits, ledges, etc) and any source features that have been modified with the assistance of the VBES buffer line or GPs taken to delineate new extents.
-DP/GPs taken on bottom samples, new features or to update source features and exported from Pydro as XML files are also included in this HOB file. - HXXXXX_Deleted_Source This layer serves as a means to keep track of all the source features deleted from the Field Verified layer.
+DP/GPs taken on bottom samples, new features or to update source features and exported from Pydro as XML files are also included in this HOB file.
+This hob file also includes all assigned lidar investigation items and lidar features that have been verified or modified in addition to lidar investigation items that could not be verified for whatever reason. - HXXXXX_Deleted_Source This layer serves as a means to keep track of all the source features deleted from the Field Verified layer.
 Features may be deleted from the Field Verified Source because they were disproved with SB or MB Echosounder or removed during de-confliction.
+This hob file also includes all lidar investigation items that have been disproved.

-Prior to import into Notebook, detached positions (DPs) and generic positions (GPs) were processed through TGT_Editor.xls, and/or Pydro as described above.
+Prior to import into Notebook, detached positions (DPs) and generic positions (GPs) collected using Hypack were processed through TGT_Editor.xls, and/or Pydro as described above.
 Features were prepared for Notebook by passing them through filters prior to the XML export.
-These features were then imported into the appropriate temporary

-Notebook HOB file using the software's Pydro Data Import function.
+These features were then imported into the appropriate temporary Notebook HOB file using the software's Pydro Data Import function.
 From these temporary HOB files features could the either be brought directly into the Field Verified HOB file, used to edit features already in the Field Verified HOB file, or used to remove features in the Field Verified HOB file to the Deleted source HOB file.